 3. Highlighting and Borders

-To call attention to sections of data in your spreadsheets, such as summary totals, use color highlighting along with a border to make that section stand out.
+To call attention to sections of data in your spreadsheets, such as summary totals and conditional formatting, use color highlighting along with a border to make that section stand out.
 You can also create a key to describe what different highlight colors mean.
 Colors are visually appealing and draw the audience’s eyes to the specific information that you want to show them.
 If you provide a color-coded key, then they can easily determine what they’re looking at.

 Excel has a wide selection of built-in themes that will distinguish column headers and other areas of the spreadsheet so that you present a pleasing color pallet.
 These themes provide a starting point for choosing fonts, formatting, and colors that are easy to read and visually appealing.
 People associate a coordinated color pallet with professionally done work and will be more likely to pay attention if they believe you carefully constructed your presentation.